digitalfabrik/entitlementcard/README.md

 ## What is a "entitlementcard"

-Short answer, it is a whitelabel for benefit cards in Germany, manly targeted at volunteers and socially vulnerable groups.
+Short answer, it is a whitelabel for benefit cards in Germany, mainly targeted at volunteers and socially vulnerable groups.

 To name some examples, this project has a whitelabel for